Timception/drift-v3-dongle/README.md

     - Now you can view and customize your keys to your hearts content.

 11. **Useful Links for further tinkering:**
-	- More information on all the different [keys and keycodes](https://zmk.dev/docs/keymaps/list-of-keycodes) app online to see your Drift keyboard.
+	- More information on all the different [keys and keycodes](https://zmk.dev/docs/keymaps/list-of-keycodes)
 	- The original [Drift Keyboard V3](https://github.com/Timception/zmk-config-drift-v3-editor) that uses the more detailed keymapper by [Nick Coutsos](https://nickcoutsos.github.io/keymap-editor/).

 ---